chumbleycode/dbr/README.md

 There are currently three TFBM matrices: utr1, exonic1, exonic\_utr1.
 Get more info for each via ?utr1, ?exonic1, etc.

-Motifs of interest may be found in the columns of these matrices.
+Look in the columns of these to find your DNA regulatory motifs of interest.
 For example, recent literature has examined "a pre-specified set of TFs involved in inflammation (NF-kB and AP-1), IFN response (interferon-stimulated response elements; ISRE), SNS activity (CREB, which mediates SNS-induced b-adrenergic signaling), and glucocorticoid signaling (glucocorticoid receptor; GR)."
 In biomart nomenclature, "NF-kB" is is identified with NFKB1 or NFKB2.
 AP-1 is called JUN.
-ISRE is identified with set of tfs including IRF2, IRF3, IRF4, 5, 7, 8, 9.
-CREB identified with CREB3 or CREB3L1.
+ISRE is identified with the set of motifs including IRF2, IRF3, IRF4, 5, 7, 8, 9.
+CREB is identified with CREB3 or CREB3L1.
 GR is called NR3C1.
 This leaves us with 13 regulators plus one complex CEBPG::CREB3L1 (CEBPG\_CREB3L1), as follows.

 ``` r
 immune_tfbms = c("CEBPG_CREB3L1", "CREB3", "CREB3L1", "IRF2", "IRF3", "IRF4", "IRF5", "IRF7", "IRF8", "IRF9", "JUN", "NFKB1", "NFKB2", "NR3C1")